Anonymous1212144/update2.1/README.md

 I have no idea why you would want to read through this since I obviously already told you everything in the video (https://youtu.be/xpvYWvjNN3s)

 NOTE - This is originally an April Fool's mod, but I decided to make the "April's Fools" part into a "running joke" so I can release updates more frequently.
-If you read ahead you may encounter ***SPOILERS***
+If you read ahead ***YOU MAY ENCOUNTER SPOILERS***

 The asterisk (*) represents a feature that is present in 2.1 and is either improved or unchanged (see more details on the release page)